bonexd/ThinkPad-E580-Opencore/README.md

 The m.2 slot will not accept a sata m.2 ssd, it will only accept NVMe ssds, i found this out the hard way.

+### FN Key Actions

+This config includes the required SSDT in order to use the FN key actions as they normally would work under windows, settings button, mic mute, etc...

+All you need to do after installing macOS is install the ThinkpadAssistant program which can be found at: https://github.com/MSzturc/ThinkpadAssistant

 ### Install

 https://dortania.github.io/OpenCore-Install-Guide/installer-guide/